FuzionView/FV-Docs/README.md

 Use these guides to explore the available functionality and learn more about FuzionView.
 If you have feedback, please email info@sharedgeo.org

+The files in this project fall under the [CC-BY-SA-4.0](LICENSE.txt)